Eight-Mansions/Oyaji-Hunter-Mahjong/release/Oyaji Readme.txt

 ### Other OS ###
 This release uses a basic .xdelta patch, so any web-based patching tool or OS-specific .xdelta patcher should work okay.
 We've switched from xdelta3 to xdelta to help with compatibility.
-The .xdelta files are located in the "patch_data" folder.
-Apply the appropriate patch to each disc.
+The .xdelta file is located in the "patch_data" folder.
+Apply the patch to your disc.

 ## Tips ##
 - Included in this release is a PDF version of the ultra secret Staff Room!